brianschubert/troop89medfield.org/docs/install.rst

 Fetching the Source
 -------------------

 The easiest way to get a copy of the troop 89 website source is by cloning the `public github repository`_.
-This has the added benefit of integrating `git`_ into your development environment, which will necessary if you intend on making changes to the website's source.
+This has the added benefit of integrating `git`_ into your development environment, which will be necessary if you intend on making changes to the website's source.

 .. code-block:: console